-Inter-racial marriages are on the rise, and with that cross-cultural wedding ceremonies and practices are gaining a foothold here in Singapore.
-This, on top of the advent of Globalisation, gives rise to the popularity of using Eastern traditional customs to spruce up a wedding with Western framework to create an experience that is both contemporary and unique.
+Inter-racial marriages are on the rise, and with that, cross-cultural wedding ceremonies and practices are also gaining a foothold here in Singapore.
+This, on top of rapid globalisation, has given rise to the popularity of using traditional Eastern customs to spruce up a wedding while using a Western framework to create an experience that is both contemporary and unique.

-Here is a brief list of just some of the Chinese rituals practised here.
+Here is a brief list of some Chinese rituals practised here in the country.

 1) “An Chuang”, the Setting of the Bed

 Prior to the wedding, a man who is considered prosperous is usually called upon the help determine the placing of the marrying couples’ bed.
 After this, they invite a male child of a relative to roll and lie on the bed to bless the wedded couple with fertility and the hope of conceiving a son.
 Green beans, red beans, oranges, dates and various fruits may also be scattered on the bed for good luck.

 The direct family of the groom formally offer a set of gifts to their future in-laws.
 Often, the gifts include money, gold, and dried or canned food.
 As a rule of thumb, the quantity of the gifts should not come in odd numbers, which is considered inauspicious.
 Sometimes, the bride’s family may return a portion of the gifts in reciprocation of courtesy.

 On the eve of the wedding the hair of the marrying couple has to be combed four times through, usually by a female relative.
 The first round of combing represents the continuity of marriage; the following strokes represent a harmonious union ‘til old age; the third brushing is a blessing of fertility; finally, the last is a wish for prosperity in a long-lasting marriage.

 4) Fetching the Bride